Tests

 FAQs

-The impacts of enhanced livestock diagnostics include more timely diagnoses improving animal health and welfare, protection of public health and food safety, market access, enhanced consumer confidence and the creation of educational material to train future veterinarians in Alberta.
+The impacts of AB-supported livestock diagnostics include more timely diagnoses improving animal health and welfare, protection of public health and food safety, market access, enhanced consumer confidence and the creation of educational material to train future veterinarians in Alberta.

-Alberta supported services are limited to livestock in Alberta including cattle, swine, sheep, goats, bison, elk, deer, and commercial and small poultry flocks (non-quota, non-commercial flocks).
+AB-supported services are limited to livestock in Alberta including cattle, swine, sheep, goats, bison, elk, deer, and commercial and small poultry flocks (non-quota, non-commercial flocks).

 No. All diagnostic cases must be submitted by a licensed veterinarian; however, producers are welcome to deliver cases to the DSU following consultation with their veterinarian.